NUISANCEMC/nuisance3/src/nuis/frame/README.md

 ### Preselecting the Predictions

 Preselections can also be made with callables.
-If an event fails the selection, a corresponding row will not be inserted into the table, but because the normalization information to accumulator when the event is retrieved from the `nuis::INormalizedEventSource`, the normalization information is correctly tallyed, we can check this with an example below:
+If an event fails the selection, a corresponding row will not be inserted into the content, but because the normalization information to accumulator when the event is retrieved from the `nuis::INormalizedEventSource`, the normalization information is correctly tallyed, we can check this with an example below:

 ```c++
 struct single_procid_selector {